MDAnalysis/MDAnalysis.github.io/_posts/2021-04-09-prace-workshop.md

 title: MDAnalysis Workshop @ PRACE / SURF
 ---

-MDAnalysis will be delivering a 3 half-day remote workshop hosted by PRACE / SURF on the 26-28th of May.
+MDAnalysis will be delivering a 3 half-day remote (online) workshop hosted by [PRACE](https://prace-ri.eu/) / [SURF](https://www.surf.nl/en) on the 26-28th of May.

 The workshop will include both lecture and practical portions.
-We will cover topics including:
+We will [cover topics](https://events.prace-ri.eu/event/1201/timetable/) including:

 * The fundamentals and basics of MDAnalysis
 * How to use existing analyses